Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - Firstly, you need to modify the bootstrap.servers and the zookeeper.connect variables in this file, with the corresponding Boostrap server string and Plaintext Apache Zookeeper connection string respectively. see: Milestone3 task4 - step1.
 - Secondly, to surpass the IAM authentication of the MSK cluster, we will make use of the IAM MSK authentication package again, this package was already downloaded previously. see: Milestone3 task3 - step2.
 > Now add the following to the kafka-rest.properties file
-# Sets up TLS for encryption and SASL for authN.
+- `client.security.protocol = SASL_SSL` #Sets up TLS for encryption and SASL for authN.
-`client.security.protocol = SASL_SSL`
-# Identifies the SASL mechanism to use.
+- `client.sasl.mechanism = AWS_MSK_IAM` #Identifies the SASL mechanism to use.
-`client.sasl.mechanism = AWS_MSK_IAM`
-# Binds SASL client implementation.
-`client.sasl.jaas.config = software.amazon.msk.auth.iam.IAMLoginModule required awsRoleArn="Your Access Role";`
-# Encapsulates constructing a SigV4 signature based on extracted credentials.
+- `client.sasl.jaas.config = software.amazon.msk.auth.iam.IAMLoginModule required awsRoleArn="Your Access Role";` #Binds SASL client implementation, encapsulates constructing a SigV4 signature based on extracted credentials.
-# The SASL client bound by "sasl.jaas.config" invokes this class.
+- `client.sasl.client.callback.handler.class = software.amazon.msk.auth.iam.IAMClientCallbackHandler` #The SASL client bound by "sasl.jaas.config" invokes this class.
-`client.sasl.client.callback.handler.class = software.amazon.msk.auth.iam.IAMClientCallbackHandler`
 ##### Step 2:
 Allow the REST proxy to perform IAM authentication to the MSK cluster by modifying the kafka-rest.properties file.
 To configure the REST proxy to communicate with the desired MSK cluster, and to perform IAM authentication you first need to navigate to confluent-7.2.0/etc/kafka-rest.
 Inside here run the following command to modify the kafka-rest.properties file:
 `nano kafka-rest.properties`
 > Add the following to the kafka-rest.properties file:
-# Sets up TLS for encryption and SASL for authN.
+- `client.security.protocol = SASL_SSL` #Sets up TLS for encryption and SASL for authN.
-`client.security.protocol = SASL_SSL`
-# Identifies the SASL mechanism to use.
+- `client.sasl.mechanism = AWS_MSK_IAM` # Identifies the SASL mechanism to use.
-`client.sasl.mechanism = AWS_MSK_IAM`
-# Binds SASL client implementation.
-`client.sasl.jaas.config = software.amazon.msk.auth.iam.IAMLoginModule required awsRoleArn="Your Access Role";`
-# Encapsulates constructing a SigV4 signature based on extracted credentials.
+- `client.sasl.jaas.config = software.amazon.msk.auth.iam.IAMLoginModule required awsRoleArn="Your Access Role";` #Binds SASL client implementation, encapsulates constructing a SigV4 signature based on extracted credentials.
-# The SASL client bound by "sasl.jaas.config" invokes this class.
+- `client.sasl.client.callback.handler.class = software.amazon.msk.auth.iam.IAMClientCallbackHandler` #The SASL client bound by "sasl.jaas.config" invokes this class.
-`client.sasl.client.callback.handler.class = software.amazon.msk.auth.iam.IAMClientCallbackHandler`
-##### Step 3: Start the REST proxy on the EC2 client machine
+##### Step 3: Starting the REST proxy on the EC2 client machine